 Having a proactive approach is the key to OSHA compliance.
 Safety and health compliance is a continuous process.
-Constant monitoring is important to ensure that the system is working as per the plan and relevant to the evolving regulatory and organizational requirements.
+Constant monitoring is important to ensure that the system is working as per the plan and is relevant to the evolving regulatory and organizational requirements.

 Step 4: Act

 Continuous evaluation is the cornerstone of a successful safety program and enables remaining OSHA compliant.
 Employers must constantly evaluate the safety program for early indicators to predict mishaps on the shop floor.
-With a strong communication system, businesses can leverage these data points to train and educate employees of the safety standards.
+With a strong communication system, businesses can leverage these data points to train and educate employees on safety standards.
 Over time, these parameters can be used as a checklist to improve the safety and health standards of the organization.

 Workplace Management Solution from ComplianceQuest